b-lukaszuk/BS_wJ_eng/contents/matrix_multiplication.md

 > Note.
 Thanks to the previously defined (@sec:about) type synonyms we saved
 > some typing and used `Vec{Int}` instead of `Vector{Int}`.
 We will use such
 > small convenience(s) throughout the book.
 The type synonyms are defined in
-> @sec:about and in the code snippets for each chapter.
+> @sec:about and/or in the code snippets for each chapter.

 First, we place a simple assumption check with the [assert](https://docs.julialang.org/en/v1/base/base/#Base.@assert).
 Then we